plumvillage/newsletter/src/2024/en/articles/br-duc-niem--plum-village-and-the-art-of-saving-the-planet.md

 <div class="verse"><p>“This course was a profound and extraordinary experience for me.
 For years I have been teaching, engaging my students in social activism… This course helped me to realize that I was pursuing dreams and a radical awakening without being awakened myself… I am not sure I have ever been so excited by a course and the invitation for change inherent in the teachings… The talks were personal, challenging, soft-natured, evoking curiosity and openness.
 The online presence of the monastics and lay dharma teachers became a comfort day after day, week after week.”<br/><cite>USA</cite></p></div>

-I experienced one transformation happening in regard to fear: In week two, Thay teaches that in order to overcome fear we must be courageous to face the potential end of our civilization.
+I experienced one transformation happening in regard to fear.
+In week two, Thay teaches that in order to overcome fear we must be courageous to face the potential end of our civilization.
 I found this video of Thay to be extremely powerful and I was happy that I could pause at certain moments and watch the video in my own time to really allow the tough truth to sink in.

 I have been practicing the Five Remembrances regularly and it has helped me to be more at peace with this unsettling prospect of a potential breakdown of our societies and the ecosystems.
 It feels less scary and I am not too overwhelmed by the thought of it and the underlying fear anymore.
 I feel a new sense of freedom and clarity emerging.